Aorta3698/dusk/src/chapters/design.md

         R
 ```

 With `Z` up there, it now raises the question of whether it is worth it to swap `XZ`.
 Personally, I think it is worth it because 2 out of the 3 reasons that I chose `Z` instead of `X` were that `XP` is awkward and the `f_x` scissor.
-With these two reasons no longer applicable, I think it is worth trading the rare 2u pinky SFS (`box`) for taking 0.01% lower SFB and 0.05% lower SFS (SHAI corpus) off from the finger with the highest SFS and SFB, and that sweet `XP` inroll.
+With these two reasons no longer applicable, I think it is worth trading the rare 2u pinky SFS (`box`) for taking 0.01% lower SFB and 0.05% lower SFS (SHAI corpus) off from the finger with the highest SFS and SFB, and that sweet `XP` inroll (`expect`, `experience`).

 ```
 X F D P Q  J ' O U .